kartik-v/yii2-grid/README.md

 The following functionalities have been added/enhanced:

 ### Table Styling (Enhanced)
 Control various options to style your grid table.
+Added `containerOptions` to customize your grid table container.

 ### Custom Header & Footer (New)
 Add custom header or footer rows, above / below your default grid header and footer.